 The RFE procedure on the full set of observations and covariates would prove computationally prohibitive.
 To improve computational feasibility for large datasets, additional steps were developed.
 Four sets of observations were used for RFE, each obtained using three cross-validation folds (see Section 2.1.3 for further details): set1 contained folds 1 to 3, set2 folds 4 to 6, set3 folds 7 to 9 and set4 contained fold 10 and 2 other random selected folds.
-In a first step, the RFE procedure from caret was run independently on each set with default model hyper-parameters for the Random Forests algorithm as implemented in the ranger package (i.e., ntree as 500 and mtry as the rounded square root of the number variables).
-In each set the optimal number and combination of covariates was automatically selected when the model performances stopped increasing, i.e., when the loss function reached its minimum.
+In a first step, the RFE procedure from caret was run independently on each set with default model hyper-parameters for ranger (i.e. ntree as 500 and mtry as the rounded square root of the number variables).
+In each set the optimal number and combination of covariates was automatically selected when the model performances stopped increasing, i.e. when the loss function reached its minimum.
 In this study, the loss function was the OOB RMSE.